andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/fundamentals-of-callbacks-for-swift-developers.md

 You'll notice a couple of things&#8230;

-**First**, I've separated the two &#8220;worlds&#8221; that exist: &#8220;API Designer World&#8221; and &#8220;Client Developer World&#8221;.
+**First**, I've separated the two "worlds&#8221; that exist: "API Designer World&#8221; and "Client Developer World&#8221;.
 Hopefully seeing both in action can give you the most complete picture of what's going on with callbacks.

-In &#8220;API Designer World&#8221;, we've got the `ImageSketcher` and its implementation.
+In "API Designer World&#8221;, we've got the `ImageSketcher` and its implementation.

-In &#8220;Client Developer World&#8221;, we've got someone _using_ an instance of `ImageSketcher`.
+In "Client Developer World&#8221;, we've got someone _using_ an instance of `ImageSketcher`.

 **Second**, notice the interaction.
-As an API designer, I was thinking, &#8220;Hey, when my sketching process is complete, I want to let the caller know that it's finished and hand them the completed `SketchAnimation` instance.
+As an API designer, I was thinking, "Hey, when my sketching process is complete, I want to let the caller know that it's finished and hand them the completed `SketchAnimation` instance.
 To do that, I'll need them to pass me a function that I can hand it off to via a parameter&#8221;.

-As a client developer, I'm thinking, &#8220;Okay, I'm going to call `sketch()`, but how am I going to know when it's done and how will I get the animation?
+As a client developer, I'm thinking, "Okay, I'm going to call `sketch()`, but how am I going to know when it's done and how will I get the animation?
 Oh!
 I see – I need to give it a completion closure (a callback), and they'll hand me the completed `SketchAnimation` instance through my closure's parameter.
 Sweet!&#8221;

-I'm hoping the &#8220;thinking out loud&#8221; here helps you piece it together.
+I'm hoping the "thinking out loud&#8221; here helps you piece it together.

 <a name="examples-ios-sdk" class="jump-target"></a>